 - often individuals do not volunteer information about childhood trauma if not directly asked

 - some doctors may be in denial about the significance of childhood trauma due to their own childhood histories or experiences of living in a dysfunctional family

-- if the doctor knows whole family of patient may fear ‘stirring up trouble.’
+- if the doctor knows the whole family of the patient may fear ‘stirring up trouble.’